Through the mid-2000’s Andorra’s property market was booming, with a claimed 50% price jump over 5 years.

 Below are the median advertised property prices (per square meter) at time of writing:

-• Chalets: €2,768.12 m²
+• Chalets: €4,368.12 m²

-• Duplex & Townhouses: €2,944.29 m²
+• Duplex & Townhouses: €4,821.29 m²

-• Apartments: €3268.41 m²
+• Apartments: €4,557.41 m²

-• Land: €726.48 m²
+• Land: €824.48 m²

-It can appear that Chalets are the best value deals, but keep in mind garages are often included in the square meterage of detached houses, and garages cost a lot less to build than kitchens or bathrooms!
+It can appear that chalets are the best value deals, but keep in mind garages and laundries are often included in the square meterage of detached houses.
+Though many are tiled, with the size of some garages in Andorra, it can see sellers trying to justify very high prices.
+Expect to pay €1.5 million or more for an average house in our little country.

 What you don’t see here are the wide ranges.
 There are some stunning properties available at €4,000m² or more, and you can be sure if you’re buying somewhere for €2,000m² or less it will need some work.